carlton355/DclLowLatency/test-scenes/Just a Video Screen/readme.md

 ```

 Copy the contents of the kernel-patch folder from the DclLowLatency repo.
 This will prompt to replace files in the kernel repo with the patch files.
+Use explorer or use your paths: Use your paths.
+For example:

 ```
-cd ..
-xcopy "kernel-patch\*.*" kernel\*.*
+copy path files and overwrite
 ```

 Create a sym link between the videoscene and the kernel so that the SDK scene used the new patched kernel.
+Don't run npm install in the Videodcene folder.
+Patched node_modules are already included.

 ```
 cd videoscene
 npm link

 cd kernel
-npm link /home/user/dcl-readme-test/vs        # your path.
+npm link /home/user/dcl-readme-test/DclLowLatency/videoscene        # your path.
 ```

 Ensure your video stream is running.
 Then add your video credentials to the scene game.ts file.